nginxinc/nginx-gateway-fabric/docs/proposals/control-plane-config.md

 We need to ensure that any configurable fields that are exposed to a user are:

 - Properly validated.
 This means that the fields should be the correct type (integer, string, etc.), have appropriate length, and use regex patterns or enums to prevent any unwanted input.
+This will initially be done through OpenAPI schema validation.
+If necessary as the CRD evolves, CEL or webhooks could be used.
 - Have a valid use case.
 The more fields we expose, the more attack vectors we create.
 We should only be exposing fields that are genuinely useful for a user to change dynamically.